Skip to main content

 Elm

-Qing chairs for sale on 1stDibs
+Qing chairs for sale on 1stDibs.

 Find a broad range of unique Qing chairs for sale on 1stDibs.
 Many of these items were first offered in the 21st Century and Contemporary, but contemporary artisans have continued to produce works inspired by this style.
-If you’re looking to add vintage chairs created in this style to your space, the works available on 1stDibs include seating, Asian art and furniture and other home furnishings, frequently crafted with wood, hardwood and other materials.
+If you’re looking to add vintage chairs created in this style to your space, the works available on 1stDibs include seating, asian art and furniture and other home furnishings, frequently crafted with wood, hardwood and other materials.
 If you’re shopping for used Qing chairs made in a specific country, there are Asia, China, and East Asia pieces for sale on 1stDibs.
 While there are many designers and brands associated with original chairs, popular names associated with this style include and Liberty of London.
 It’s true that these talented designers have at times inspired knockoffs, but our experienced specialists have partnered with only top vetted sellers to offer authentic pieces that come with a buyer protection guarantee.
 Prices for chairs differ depending upon multiple factors, including designer, materials, construction methods, condition and provenance.
-On 1stDibs, the price for these items starts at US$800 and tops out at US$22,191 while the average work can sell for US$2,766.
+On 1stDibs, the price for these items starts at $400 and tops out at $22,297 while the average work can sell for $2,250.

 Recently Viewed

-View More
+View All